 In reality, you’re not buying packing cubes to save space.
 If you’re looking to save space, compression bags or vacuum bags are better choices, but they tend to wrinkle clothes and are harder to pack/unpack.

 However, packing cubes help you with being much more organized.
-Before I started using them, I was a bit sceptical at first, but they turned out to be one of those items that I use on my every trip.
+Before I started using them, I was a bit skeptical at first, but they turned out to be one of those items that I use on my every trip.
 Once you get the hang of it, you develop a system for what goes in where and packing for your trips becomes much faster.

 To conclude, here are the main takeaways: